uio-bmi/immuneML/docs/source/yaml_specs/how_to_specify_an_analysis_with_yaml.rst

             # to be added...

 The :code:`definitions` section used for Simulation contains different components (:code:`motifs`, :code:`signals`, :code:`simulations`).
-These are discussed in more detail in the following tutorial: :ref:`How to simulate antigen or disease-associated signals in AIRR datasets`.
+These are discussed in more detail in the following tutorial: :ref:`Dataset simulation with LIgO`.